New Visions Research Grant

 - You have secured the permission of your faculty supervisor and consulted with that person to plan the project and get feedback on your application

-- You will submit an application by the deadline
+- You need to submit an application

 You will need to upload the following with your application: